--- A Prospectus
+― A Prospectus

-The following prospectus for the WhatEvery1Says (WE1S) Project is a synopsized, revised version of the original proposal narrative that the WE1S team included in the grant proposal iit submitted in 2017 to the Scholarly Communications Program of The Andrew W. Mellon Foundation.
+The following prospectus for the WhatEvery1Says (WE1S) Project is a synopsized, revised version of the original proposal narrative that the WE1S team included in the grant proposal it submitted in 2017 to the Scholarly Communications Program of The Andrew W. Mellon Foundation.
 This shorter version of the proposal narrative is designed to bring forward the project’s main ideas, goals, and plans.

--- Alan Liu, Jeremy Douglass, Scott Kleinman, and Lindsay Thomas (October 1, 2017)
+―― Alan Liu, Jeremy Douglass, Scott Kleinman, and Lindsay Thomas (October 1, 2017)